A Quick Guide to RSU Tax Rates in Washington

 How Does the Washington Tax Rate Affect Remote Workers?

 Generally speaking, your tax rate is based on the state where you perform the work.
-This means that if you work for one of these companies headquartered in Washington state and you live in a neighboring town, you will not be liable for state income taxes on vested RSUs.
+This means if you live in Washington state, you are subject to this tax on stock sales that you’ve held for more than 12 months (long-term capital gains).

-However, if you work for Amazon or Microsoft while living in a different state, you will be taxed based on your home state’s tax rates.
+However, if you work for Amazon, Microsoft, Meta, or Google but live outside of Washington, you will be taxed based on your home state’s tax rates.
 Be sure to consult an accountant to make sure you are up to speed on what your home state requires.

 When Are Taxes Due?